hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Credentials.md

   * *LogChallengeEvent Requests* - All requests are allowed.
   * *Admin Requests* - No requests are allowed.

 *5.* If you want to configure which requests you want to allow for this Credential, select the *Configure request types* check box.
-The four requests tabs are shown:
+The four *Requests* tabs are shown:

 ![](img/SecCred/16.png)
 * For the *Request*, *LogEvent Requests*, and *LogChallengeEvent Requests* tabs, all requests will be checked to allow those requests.
 You can work through these tabs and unselect the requests you don't want to allow for the Credential.